johnnieeliasson/Uppgift-3/1-html-first-page/README.md

 # Exercise 1: First HTML page

 Feel free to experiment with more awesome html element and attribute.

-Do *not* use CSS for this task.
+> Do *not* use CSS or JavaScript for this task.

 ## Startpage